-ASCII ESC G Hex 1B 47 Dec 27 71 Purpose Selects bold character printing.
-Discussion When this command is received, all characters are printed in bold until reset by the Bold Print Reset control code or printer reset.
-The bold print attribute is implemented by increasing the dot density for the bolded text (with a similar result to double strike printing).
-The ESC E (page 39) and ESC G commands are equivalent; they produce the same print effect.
-Example The following sample illustrates bold character printing. selects for exa Control code ESC G bold character printing, mple: AaBbCcDdEeFfGgHhIiJjKkLlMmNnDoPp. code ESC H .bold character printing.
+ASCII ESC G

+Purpose Selects bold character printing.

+Discussion When this command is received, all characters are printed in bold until reset by the Bold printing).

+Print Reset control code or printer reset.
+The bold print attribute is implemented by increasing the dot density for the bolded text (with a similar result to double strike effect.

+The ESC E (page 29) and ESC G commands are equivalent; they produce the same print for example: AaBbCcDdEeFfGgHhIiJjKkL1MmNnOoPp.

+Example The following sample illustrates bold character printing.